PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Pointers/Lecture/english.md

 }
 ```

-This code makes a pointer with an unknown type!
-Void is used as an unkown type, but it also stands for "no input" in a function.
-By using `void` for the pointer type we can point to any type of array!
+This code makes a pointer with an unknown type! `void` is used as an unkown type, but it also stands for "no input" in a function.
+By using `void` for the pointer's type we can point to any array, without having to tell the type (this is also true of non-array values).

-To use the information in an array of unknown type (aka `void*`) we have to tell C how to treat the information, otherwise we wouldn't know how much to offset in memory to get the next item!
-As well as not knowing how many bytes after the address are part of the data (if say we had a singel `int` which takes up 4 bytes).
-So we cast the type (aka convert the type) in this line of code `(char*) hello` (inside of `printf`).

-Now compile and run the above code using the shell.
+C has to know how to treat the 0s and 1s of a variable to "use" the value.
+In the code above we tell C the "type" by *casting* (treating the 0s and 1s as if it was that type) the pointer to a `char` pointer, hence `(char*)`.

+If we skipped casting, C, by default, would offset by 1 byte to access items in the array (in this case a single `char` is 1 byte anyways, so it would still work).

+Types also tell us how many bytes *after the first byte* are *part of* the value at the address.
+This is necessary since an address just points to the first byte.

+Types also help later when compiling to Assembly code, since there are special `add` instructions for int's and float's (as well as other "special" math instructions specialized for speed).

 # Getting Input from Main
-The main function actually has parameters with input from the shell!
-So far we haven't used this functionality.
+The "main" function actually gets special input parameters (function variables) from the shell!
+So far we haven't used this functionality!

 Make a new file using the touch command called "input.c"